udacity/artificial-intelligence/Projects/3_Adversarial Search/README.md

 ```

 - **DO NOT** use multithreading/multiprocessing (the isolation library already uses them, which may cause conflicts)
 - **ALL** of the functions you add should be created as methods on the CustomPlayer class.
+Avoid nested classes & functions, especially for long-running procedures, as these may cause your agent to block the automatic timeout when your turn ends.

 #### Initialization Data
 Your agent will automatically read the contents of a file named `data.pickle` if it exists in the same folder as `my_custom_player.py`.
 The serialized object from the pickle file will be assigned to `self.data`.
 Your agent should not write to or modify the contents of the pickle file during search.

+The log file will record a warning message if there is no data file, however a data file is NOT required unless you need it for your opening book.
+(You are allowed to use the data file to provide _any_ initialization information to your agent; it is not limited to an opening book.)

 #### Saving Information Between Turns